Blindman (1971)

 Visuals Original Aspect Ratio 2.35:1 anamorphic wide-screen.
 Colour.

-The image is good, some noticable grain and minor print damage throughout, but always watchable.
+The image is strong with only a little grain and minor print damage throughout.

 Audio Italian, German and English mono - the Italian sounds best, German and English have some hiss.